rBurgett/json-next/README.md

 # json-next

-JsonNext is an npm package for encoding and parsing both current and next-generation JavaScript data objects including Maps and Sets.
+JsonNext is an npm package for encoding (as JSON) and parsing both current and next-generation JavaScript data objects including Maps and Sets.

 ### Installation
 ```